ColeNikol/MiniB/README.md

-# MiniB
+# miniB
-MiniB is a lightweight minimalistic static blog CMS
+MiniB is a customizable lightweight SEO friendly minimalistic static blog CMS with advanced features and infinite scroll.
+Current version 1.4